erikdubois/ArchCinnamon/README.md

 <img style="max-width:100%;" data-canonical-src="http://erikdubois.be/wp-content/uploads/2015/05/archcinnamon21.jpg" alt="alt tag" src="http://erikdubois.be/wp-content/uploads/2015/05/archcinnamon21.jpg">
 </a>

-# C O N C L U S I O N
+Now it is up to you to change the settings of cinnamon.

+Checkout system settings (effects, themes, window tiling and edge flip, ...)

-Then you take it apart and write your own code.
+Then you take the script apart and write your own code.

 ------------------------------------
 #But that is the fun in Linux.